simphotonics/benchmark_runner/README.md

 the report similar to that produced by [`benchmark_harness`][benchmark_harness], use the optional argument `emitter: MeanEmitter()`.

-- Color output can be switched off by using the option: `--isMonochrome` or `-m` when calling the benchmark runner.

 - The default colors used to style benchmark reports are best suited for a dark terminal background.